Contact Lens vs Glasses vs Laser Eye Surgery

 This is especially the case when you turn to the internet for answers.
-Forums are generally unreliable and anecdotal, news websites are typically inflated and biased, and blog articles are frequently written with the sole intention of selling you something.
+Forums are generally unreliable and anecdotal; news websites are typically inflated and biased.
+Blog articles are frequently written with the sole intention of selling you something.

 Is it too much to ask to find a clear, impartial overview and comparison of the main methods you can use to improve your vision?

 It turns out it is.
 So we decided to make one.

-To be completely upfront, yes, we are a Laser Eye Surgery clinic.
+Yes, we are a Laser Eye Surgery clinic, to be completely upfront.
 But first and foremost, we are advocates in the advancement of vision correction and are driven by the intention of bringing better vision to all.

 This means we disseminate accurate information regardless of how it impacts our business.
 We know that glasses are better in some areas for some people, that contact lenses offer an improvement in other areas for other people, and that the same goes for Laser Eye Surgery.